veroca88/veroca88/README.md

 ### 🌱 I’m currently working on

-- Blog
+- LogApp (Laravel)

-  > Node.js, Tailwind, AWS

 ### 👯 I’m looking to collaborate on

-- Any open source project (JavaScript)
+- Open source project.

 ### 🔭 Learn more about me and my projects